 The first house on Andhra Pradesh is the Ikkat House, a residence for weavers.
 It has a courtyard in the middle.
 There is a side entrance that leads straight to the garden area.
 This is taken from Nalgonda district in Telangana state.
 Telangana was once a part of the undivided Andhra Pradesh before becoming a separate state in 2014.

 We have another model house seen in the Coastal Andhra region.
 This was built using mud with thatched roofs.
 The houses are round-shaped to battle the fury of cyclones.

 3. Varija Art Gallery

 Varija Art Gallery is a prominent venue for various events.
 Exhibitions showcasing arts, painting, culture and books happen from time to time.
-The architecture of the building is unique and looks European.
+The architecture of the building is contemporary and looks European.

 4. Tamil Nadu Houses